Video of the 2019 Cincinnati Preservation Fall Forum

 Women, Architecture & “The Most Modern Hotel in America” by Gabrielle Esperdy

-Cincinnati Preservation Association is pleased to announce the 2019 Fall Forum.
-Author and architectural historian Gabrielle Esperdy will present a talk on the overlooked women who helped shape the course of modern architecture as a practice and a profession.
-The talk will highlight the work of pioneering modern architect Natalie de Blois designer of Cincinnati’s Terrace Plaza and many of Skidmore, Owens & Merrill’s most iconic mid-20th century buildings.
+Cincinnati Preservation Association was pleased to host the 2019 Fall Forum on Friday, October 25, 2019.
+Author and architectural historian Gabrielle Esperdy presented a talk on the overlooked women who helped shape the course of modern architecture as a practice and a profession.
+The talk highlighted the work of pioneering modern architect Natalie de Blois designer of Cincinnati’s Terrace Plaza and many of Skidmore, Owens & Merrill’s most iconic mid-20th century buildings.

 Esperdy’s work has appeared in the Journal of Architectural Education, the Journal of the Society of Architectural Historians, Perspecta, and Architectural Design, among others.
 She is a columnist for Places and editor of SAH Archipedia, an online resource on the history of the built environment published by the Society of Architectural Historians and the University of Virginia Press.